emberian/automatafl/logic/README.md

 *Before* moves "resolve", players must check for *conflicts*  a conflict occurs if:

-* Multiple players specify the same source, and a piece is at that source; or
+* Multiple players specify the same source; or
 * Multiple players specify the same destination.

+Except two players specifying an identical (same sources, same targets) move is not a conflict.

 In the event of a conflict, all players involved in the conflict must invalidate their previous move and prepare another move.
 It is illegal to specify as a source or destination the *exact* coordinate which was conflicted upon (that is, in a source conflict, that piece becomes immovable; in a destination conflict, that square can no longer be moved to); this is often indicated with a temporary marker, such as overturning a conflicted source piece, or putting a coin on the conflicted destination.
 After all involved players have prepared their respective moves, they are revealed simultaneously, and, if needed, the conflict resolution will recurse (from "before moves resolve" above), possibly with only a subset of involved players.